 Is it normal for it to take a long time before feeling comfortable in a relationship?

 Yes.
 Some cancer survivors worry about being “different”, in their social and sexual development because of the struggles they’ve been through.
-Because of this, you might have a hard time getting comfortable in your relationships, or you could find it difficult to discuss with your partner what you want in a relationship.
+Because of this, you might have a hard time getting comfortable in your relationships, or you could find it difficult to tell your partner what you want in a relationship.
 It is important to remember that lots of girls/women who have not had cancer feel better moving at a slower pace for many different reasons.
 There is no reason to rush your relationship, and you should take as much time as you need to feel comfortable with your partner.
 There is nothing wrong with taking your time!

 What physical problems might I have with intercourse?

 Some cancer survivors may have sexual problems because of their cancer treatment.
-These include a lowered sexual response, pain, vaginal dryness, and less of an interest in sex.
+These include a lowered sexual response, pain, vaginal dryness, and less interest in having sex.
 Surgery that has changed the size or shape of your vagina may cause difficulty with intercourse.
 In addition, if you have POI, you might have vaginal dryness and less of an interest in sex because of low hormone levels.
 Vaginal dryness can cause pain with intercourse, but vaginal lubricants such as K-Y Jelly™ or AstroGlide™ often help with this problem.
-If you take HRT (hormone replacement therapy) it is likely that most of these symptoms will go away.
+If you take HRT (hormone replacement therapy) it is likely that most of these symptoms will go away completely.

 Should I tell my partner about my cancer?